Report Contents

 Flood damage tops the list — White River and Fall Creek overflow regularly, and we see title-washed flood vehicles constantly.
 Second is odometer fraud on high-mileage fleet vehicles from Amazon, FedEx, and logistics companies with facilities here.
 Third is accident history from I-465 and I-70 that sellers don't disclose, particularly winter pile-ups.
 Fourth is curbstoning — unlicensed dealers buying salvage cars at auction, doing cosmetic repairs, and flipping them as clean private party sales.
 Fifth is frame rust from road salt that's hidden under fresh undercoating.
 Your VIN report catches the first four directly through title records, auction data, and odometer readings.
 The rust requires physical inspection, but knowing a vehicle's been registered in Indianapolis for 5+ winters tells you to look carefully.
 If the VIN shows multiple out-of-state title transfers in short succession, that's often a title-washing scheme.

 Under 60 seconds in most cases.
-You enter the 17-digit VIN, the ClearVin API queries NHTSA databases, NMVTIS records, Indiana BMV files, insurance loss databases, and auction histories simultaneously, then compiles everything into a comprehensive report.
+You enter the 17-digit VIN, our VinSpector AI API queries NHTSA databases, NMVTIS records, Indiana BMV files, insurance loss databases, and auction histories simultaneously, then compiles everything into a comprehensive report.
 The AI analysis adds maybe another 10-15 seconds.
 You get instant PDF delivery that you can download, print, or share with mechanics or family members helping with the purchase decision.
 No waiting for mail, no calling government offices, no dealing with BMV hours.
 The system runs 24/7, so you can check a VIN at 2 AM if you're browsing late-night Craigslist ads.
 If you're serious about a vehicle, run the VIN before you drive across town to see it — saves time and gas if the report shows flood damage or salvage history the seller didn't mention.

 Absolutely.
 Licensed dealers have to follow Indiana disclosure laws, but that doesn't mean they tell you everything.
 They're not required to disclose salvage history after the first retail sale, and some are better than others about mentioning previous accident damage or flood brands that've been repaired.
 Plus, dealers get inventory from auctions where they don't always know the complete history themselves.
 A $12.95 VIN check gives you leverage in negotiations — if the report shows accident history the dealer didn't mention, you can push for a lower price or walk away.
 It also verifies the dealer's claims about one-owner vehicles, service records, and accident-free history.
 We've seen plenty of cases where dealer descriptions don't match NMVTIS records.
 Even at reputable dealerships, it's worth the peace of mind to verify independently rather than just trusting the sales pitch.

-VIN Checks in Other Indiana Cities
+VIN checks in other Indiana cities

-Explore vehicle history services across Indiana
+Explore vehicle history services across Indiana.

 Get your Indianapolis vehicle history report in 60 seconds.
 Verify flood damage, title status, and accidents.